ErikVerheul/OneBacklog/README.md

 ![img](https://github.com/ErikVerheul/OneBacklog/blob/master/src/assets/logo.png)

 <b>The product vision:</b>
-<p>This tool aims to be an aid to the product owner(s) and allows all participants in product development to have a complete, well structured, view of the purpose and progress of the product development.
-The tool is inspired by Large-Scale Scrum (LeSS)</p>
+<p>In my practise I have noticed a disconnect between my client's development portfolio, often a collection of projects, and the backlogs of the scrum teams.
+The discussion about priorities is largely political with little involvement of the product owners until the project starts.
+This tool aims to be an aid to the product owner(s) and allows all participants in product development to have a complete, well structured, view of the purpose and progress of the product development.
+The tool is inspired by Large-Scale Scrum (LeSS) and favors the concept of product developments rather than project execution.</p>

 As Product Owner (PO) I need one integrated tool to manage the product backlog of all my products so that:
 - I can map my portfolio in one tool